jruels/fun-istio/labs/07-istio1/index.md

 * Service-to-service and endUser-to-Service authorization.
 * Flexibility through custom properties support in roles and role-bindings.

 In this part of the lab, we will create a service role that gives read only access to a certain set of services.
 First we enable RBAC.

-Change directories back to Istio install directory
+Change directories to Istio install directory
 ```
 cd ~/istio-*
 ```

+Confirm you can load the `productpage` in a browser.

+Now enable RBAC
 ```
 kubectl apply -f samples/bookinfo/platform/kube/rbac/rbac-config-ON.yaml
 ```
 OUTPUT:
 ```
-Created config authorization/istio-system/requestcontext at revision 197480
-Created config rbac/istio-system/handler at revision 197481
-Created config rule/istio-system/rbaccheck at revision 197482
+rbacconfig.rbac.istio.io/default created
 ```

+Point your browser at the Bookinfo productpage (http://$GATEWAY_URL/productpage).
+Now you should see "RBAC: access denied".
+This is because Istio authorization is “deny by default”, which means that you need to explicitly define access control policy to grant access to any service.

 Now, review the service role and service role binding we'll be creating
 ```